Computer productivity — Robin Wils's website

 I recommend you to use the Anarchy Arch installer.
 It will ask you which kind of install you want to do at some point.

 Anarchy-Advanced gives you the most control.
 I recommend you to pick that option if you have the time to search what every option means on another device.
 You can learn stuff from that.
 The other options are basically automated installs.

-My install scripts.
+My installation scripts.
 Basically, I clone the git repository in my home and run the scripts in BashScripts/etcCreator.
 Beware the scripts might contain mistakes.

 Editors (for nerds)

-Well, you know what I am gonna say.
+Well, you know what I am going to say.

 GNU Emacs and Vim.
 Well, unless you work with Java, just use some IDE for that, so there are some exceptions.

 The Vim and Emacs default keybindings have problems.
 Xah Lee has articles about that.
 There is a solution though.